 As Sony has yet to add visual notifications in VR (only an audio cue plays), Phosphor Games has included their own popup for when you unlock trophies.
 It's another small touch and one that is greatly appreciated.

 The Brookhaven Experiment is an enjoyable first-person shooter if you have the stomach for slaughtering countless creatures threatening you from all sides.
 You are always feeling helpless, with only your flashlight and single weapon to survive.
 While a cooperative mode could have been an intriguing concept with players being placed back to back, attempting to improve your score should keep players entertained in the survival mode.Note: The Brookhaven Experiment was reviewed on PlayStation VR.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.